 All bylaws, policies, procedures, rules, regulations and other directives, guidelines, etc., previously adopted by the Board of Assessors are repealed and superseded hereby.
-Also repealed are all internal (i.e. departmentally adopted) operational policies, procedures, etc. which are in conflict with any provisions of this DeKalb County Appraisal Department Board of Assessors Policy Manual as duly adopted by the Board of Assessors this 22 nd day of November, 2017.
+Also repealed are all internal (i.e. departmentally adopted) operational policies, procedures, etc. which are in conflict with any provisions of this Policy Manual as duly adopted by the Board of Assessors this 3rd day of October, 2019.